zalando/zmon/README.rst

  * Check command and Alert condition are arbitrary Python expressions, giving you a lot of power
  * Store all results, incl. flattened dicts in time series in KairosDB
  * Internal charting and integrated Grafana for dash boards
- * Entity service to push entities, e.g. hosts, databases, ... we push ec2, elbs, ... via zmon-aws-agent
+ * Entity service to push entities, e.g. hosts, databases, ... we push EC2, ELBs, ... via zmon-aws-agent
- * Define checks via yaml files and push using zmon-cli or via discovery from git sources
+ * Define checks via YAML files and push using zmon-cli or via discovery from git sources
  * Use trial run in the UI to develop your checks/alerts with quick feedback
  * Trigger instant evaluation from UI for checks on longer intervals to rerun commands